vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 https://blueprints.launchpad.net/nova/+spec/thunder-boost

 Nova supports to boot virtual machines (VMs) atop the Cinder volumes.
-However, in the current implementation (version j), booting up a large number of homogeneous VMs is time-consuming.
-To overcome this drawback, we propose a lightweight patch called vmthunder for Nova for fast booting homogeneous VMs. vmthunder accelerates the booting process through on-demand data transfer.
+However, in the current implementation (version Juno), booting up a large number of homogeneous VMs is time-consuming.
+To overcome this drawback, we propose a lightweight patch called VMthunder for Nova for fast booting homogeneous VMs.
+VMthunder accelerates the booting process of a large number of VMs through on-demand data transfer.

 Problem description
 ===================

 Currently, Openstack provides three categories of methods for booting a virtual
-machine: (i) booting from a local image or (ii) booting from a remote Cinder volume or (iii)booting from snapshot.
+machine: (i) booting from a local image or (ii) booting from a remote Cinder volume or (iii) booting from snapshot.

 * The first category needs to copy the entire image to a compute node, making it suffer from a long transfer delay for large images.
 * The second category remotely attaches a volume to a VM and transfers only the necessary data from the volume, thus having better performance.
 However, this approach only allows booting a single VM from a volume at a time.
 Moreover, preparing a volume for each VM requires a long time.
-* The third category is faster, but when launch multiple homogeneous vms on the same host, public data will transfer many times from original volume which causes a lot of bandwidth-wasting.
+* The third category is faster, but when launch multiple homogeneous vms on the same host, public data will transfer many times from original volume, which causes a lot of bandwidth-wasting.

 As a result, it is currently inevitable to take a long time for booting a large number of homogeneous VMs in Openstack.

 Use Cases
 ----------
-deployer impact: for users who want to fast boot multiple homogeneous VMs, config "nova.conf" set "use_vmthunder = true" and choose "boot from volume", then you can launch a large number of VMs within 2 minutes.
-There is also an optional choice to indicate how to create a snapshot, vmthunder support two kinds of snapshot:
-(i) VMM-snapshot: adopting VMM to create a snapshot, which supports all kinds of virtual machine technology like Xen, Virtual BOX, VMWare etc.
+deployer impact:
+VMthunder supports two kinds of approaches to creating snapshot:
+(i) VMM-snapshot: This is the current approach of OpenStack and deplorers can use this approach without any change.
-(ii)DM-snapshot: using device mapper module to create a snapshot upon two volumes.
-One volume contains a base image with cache(snapshot_origin) for on-demand data transfer.
-The other volume(diff volume) is used to store diff-image.Defaultly, vmthunder use DM-snapshot to create a snapshot.
+(ii) DM-snapshot: This is VMthunderos approach to creating snapshot for fast booting, which uses the device mapper module to create a snapshot upon two volumes.
+One volume contains a base image with cache (snapshot_origin) for on-demand data transfer.
+The other volume (diff volume) is used to store image data different from the base image.
+To use VMthunder, config "nova.conf" set "use_vmthunder = true" and choose "boot from volume" in the drop-down list.
+If you want to specify how to create snapshot, you should set "snapshot=VMM" or "snapshot=DM"(DM default).

 Project Priority
 -----------------